catiamauk/backend-ex/README.md

 1. Install npm dependencies: ```npm install```
 1. Run it in development mode: ```npm start```

+## Existing accounts:
+1. catia
+2. toze
+3. jose
+4. shakira
+5. You can create your own account

 **Additional Requirements:**
 In development mode, this react app is expecting the local backend service to expose port ```4000```.